MRN update September 2018

 - encourage multi-centre bidding for programme grants.

-The British Lung Foundation will continue to develop relationships with industry partners and other donors with a view to securing more funds for mesothelioma research and research infrastructure.
+Asthma + Lung UK will continue to develop relationships with industry partners and other donors with a view to securing more funds for mesothelioma research and research infrastructure.

 Established in 2012, MesobanK is the UK’s largest unique collection of high-quality tissue, cells and blood samples from mesothelioma patients.
 MesobanK collaborates with hospitals around the UK to identify patients with mesothelioma and collect samples.
 The team are keen to hear from potential new sites, particularly in the North East of England.